 First Parish Unitarian in Plymouth, Massachusetts

 First Parish Unitarian of Plymouth, with about 60 active families, has had an ongoing Equal Exchange church sale for 15 years.
-Once the COVID-19 pandemic started, Sandi Hammond, the church choir director (and an EE Customer Service Representative), decided to take orders once every two months, in part to assist people who were older and isolated.
+Once the COVID-19 pandemic started, Sandi Hammond, the church choir director, decided to take orders once every two months, in part to assist people who were older and isolated.
 Sandi started her buying club by posting an announcement in the church’s digital bulletin and announced the final deadline for orders at a church service.
 To generate more interest among congregants, she shared a list of foods that would be available, which included items like cashews, almonds, and raisins.
 Sandi offered a 30-minute zoom session to provide people with logistics and to answer questions.
 She also had phone conversations with interested individuals, encouraging people to poke around on the EE webstore to find products of interest.

 Sandi set up a google document with a spreadsheet containing the names, addresses for delivery, and preferred way of paying for each customer.
 She asked people to plan on buying by the case or to split a case with another person.
 People would pay on the day that the whole order was placed, using Paypal or Venmo — no checks.
 Another church member stepped forward to offer the use of her credit card to order products up front.
 Sandi enlisted the help of two volunteers to drop off of products when they arrived.
 She said that she thought the offer of door-to-door delivery is one of the things that got people more interested.
 For Sandi, taking the time to tell folks about the farmers, the products, and the Equal Exchange mission is key to making a buying club a success.